|1st appearance:||Handsome Ransom|

 - The name Chuck Scarsdale is a cross of long time WNBC anchorman Chuck Scarborough and the town of Scarsdale, NY.

-- The creators have stated (insisted) that Captain Sunshine is indeed NOT A PEDOPHILE.
+- The creators have stated (insisted) that Captain Sunshine is indeed NOT A PEDOPHILE OR EPHEBOPHILE.
 He is, however, highly emotionally scarred and traumatized.

-- The original Captain Sunshine (Desmond) is not totally dependant on the sun like the current Captain Sunshine.
+- The original Captain Sunshine (Desmond) is not totally dependent on the sun like the current Captain Sunshine.